 }

 A very basic entry level C++ example (that I hope I didn’t mess up).
-Sending Car this way will implicitly invoke the copy constructor, since:
+Sending Car

-1. We are passing car by value.
+- We are passing

-2. We aren’t invoking the copy constructor explicitly, so it is implicit.
+by value. - We aren’t invoking the copy constructor explicitly, so it is implicit.

 This can obviously get very dangerous if you are not careful, since the car object can get pretty damn big.
 Hence, some developers, especially ones writing reusable code, such as a library, can add restrictions to stop you from making this mistake.